ChaseSecurity/Reflected-Search-Poisoning-for-Illicit-Promotion/README.md

 An AdaBoost classifier with 100 estimiters, trained with 2004 positive data (SEO terms) and 1245 negative data (common websites).

-Trying to predict 1,503,817 terms and get 923,665 positive terms and 580,206 negative terms.
-Sample 3000 positive predicted data and 3000 negative predicted data, then evaluate the performance.

-FN = 32

-TN = 2968

-FP = 90

-TP = 2910

-precision = 97%

-recall = 98.91%

 ## Keywords Extract Classifier

 A random forest classifier to judge if a segment of an SEO term is a contact information field.